nguyens7/seanlnguyen/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Cell and Molecular Biology & Environmental Toxicology" institution = "Michigan State University" year = 2018
+  course = "PhD in Cell and Molecular Biology & Environmental Toxicology (expected)" institution = "Michigan State University" year = 2018